AudreyGermain/Game-Recommendation-System/README.md

 | Stonehearth              | RadiantEntertainment | "(none),(none)"                             | "CityBuilder,Building,Sandbox,Strategy,Survival,Simulation,Crafting,Voxel,EarlyAccess,Indie,Singleplayer,OpenWorld,RPG,Management,Multiplayer,Fantasy,Cute,Adventure,GodGame,RTS" | "Single-player,Multi-player,OnlineMulti-Player,LocalMulti-Player,Co-op,OnlineCo-op,LocalCo-op,SteamTradingCards,SteamWorkshop" | "Indie,Simulation,Strategy"                            | stonehearth        | "Indie,Simulation,Strategy(none),(none)RadiantEntertainment" | "Indie,Simulation,StrategyCityBuilder,Building,Sandbox,Strategy,Survival,Simulation,Crafting,Voxel,EarlyAccess,Indie,Singleplayer,OpenWorld,RPG,Management,Multiplayer,Fantasy,Cute,Adventure,GodGame,RTSRadiantEntertainment" | "Indie,Simulation,StrategyCityBuilder,Building,Sandbox,Strategy,Survival,Simulation,Crafting,Voxel,EarlyAccess,Indie,Singleplayer,OpenWorld,RPG,Management,Multiplayer,Fantasy,Cute,Adventure,GodGame,RTSSingle-player,Multi-player,OnlineMulti-Player,LocalMulti-Player,Co-op,OnlineCo-op,LocalCo-op,SteamTradingCards,SteamWorkshop" | "Indie,Simulation,Strategy(none),(none)RadiantEntertainmentSingle-player,Multi-player,OnlineMulti-Player,LocalMulti-Player,Co-op,OnlineCo-op,LocalCo-op,SteamTradingCards,SteamWorkshop" |
 | Call of Duty®: Black Ops | Treyarch             | "Activision,Activision"                     | "Action,FPS,Zombies,Multiplayer,Shooter,Singleplayer,ColdWar,First-Person,War,Military,OnlineCo-Op,Co-op,Gore,StoryRich,Adventure,Controller,Linear,Masterpiece,Horror,MassivelyMultiplayer" | "Single-player,Multi-player,Co-op,SteamAchievements,PartialControllerSupport,ValveAnti-Cheatenabled" | Action                                                 | callofdutyblackops | "ActionActivision,ActivisionTreyarch"                        | "ActionAction,FPS,Zombies,Multiplayer,Shooter,Singleplayer,ColdWar,First-Person,War,Military,OnlineCo-Op,Co-op,Gore,StoryRich,Adventure,Controller,Linear,Masterpiece,Horror,MassivelyMultiplayerTreyarch" | "ActionAction,FPS,Zombies,Multiplayer,Shooter,Singleplayer,ColdWar,First-Person,War,Military,OnlineCo-Op,Co-op,Gore,StoryRich,Adventure,Controller,Linear,Masterpiece,Horror,MassivelyMultiplayerSingle-player,Multi-player,Co-op,SteamAchievements,PartialControllerSupport,ValveAnti-Cheatenabled" | "ActionActivision,ActivisionTreyarchSingle-player,Multi-player,Co-op,SteamAchievements,PartialControllerSupport,ValveAnti-Cheatenabled" |

 We do additional manipulations on the review column from the game dataset to extract the percentage and any other possible useful information.
+In order to do so, we use the fact that all reviews follow this format "Mostly Positive,(11,481),- 74% of the 11,481 user reviews for this game are positive.".

+We start by getting the percentage of good reviews by using regex to get the "- 74%" part of the review, keeping the number only.
+We also extract the qualitative review information by splitting the reviews using comma as delimiter, and keeping only the first element.
+Qualifications that contain the words 'user reviews'  are ignored because it means not enough users reviewed the game and the format is different.

 We use the following script to do this, outputting the result in a CSV file.
 This CSV file is read by the content-based recommender script to get the reviews.

 ```python
 for i, row in dataGames.iterrows():